SwapnaKategaru/Capstone-Project/README.md

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?
+The hyperdrive optimized logistic regression model produced an accuracy of XXXXXXX.
+Parameters of the model includes:

+* __C__ : Inverse of regularization strength where smaller values specify stronger regularization
+* __max_iter__ : Maximum number of iterations taken for the solvers to converge
+* __penalty__ : Used to specify the norm used in the penalization
+* __fit_intercept__ : Specifies if a constant(bias or intercept) should be added to the decision function
+* __intercept_scaling__ : A synthetic feature with constant value equal to intercept_scaling appended to instance vector
+* __tol__ : Tolerance for stopping criteria

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.